Lake County Captains fall on Jewish Heritage Night

 About 400 members of the Jewish community purchased tickets for the game, which was delayed about one hour due to the threat of rain, according to a Captains spokesperson.

-Cantor Gary Paller, who is cantor emeritus at Congregation Shaarey Tikvah in Beachwood, sang “Hatikvah,” and Renee Blau, who is spiritual leader of Temple Am Shalom in Mentor sang “The Star-Spangled Banner.”
+Cantor Gary Paller, who is cantor emeritus at Congregation Shaarey Tikvah in Beachwood and represented Menorah Park in Beachwood, sang “Hatikvah,” and Renee Blau, who is spiritual leader of Temple Am Shalom in Mentor sang “The Star-Spangled Banner.”

 Horatio, the Captains’ mascot celebrated his “bar mitzvah” during the game.